dgc-ku/College-Sports-Analysis/README.md

 ## Findings
 ### Correlation
 After data cleaning, I calculated a 'score' for each university based on their undergraduate enrollment and graduation rate.
 This score was calculated based on normalization on all schools.
 After aggregating revenue of each school and comparing it to the total 'score' of each university, I found that there is a weak correlation between revenue and graduation rate (r = 0.37), but a **moderate correlation** between revenue and undergraduate enrollment (r = 0.59).
+This suggests that college sports programs that bring in more money will bring in more undergraduate students in the university.
 Below is a correlation matrix between revenue and the two university demographics measured:

 ![Correlation Matrix](/assets/images/correlation_matrix.png)

 ### Logistic Regression Machine Learning Model
+I built a machine learning model using logistic regression that predicted whether or not a school was 'successful' based on the given revenue.
+Schools that were considered 'successful' were any schools that were above the mean of the total score mentioned earlier.
+These were the measurement statistics for the model:
+- Accuracy: 65%
+- Recall: 35%
+- Precision: 50%